 You should consult a tax professional for more information about your own specific situation.Top

-Upon final approval of this settlement, each Class Member will release and discharge MFTA and its current and former parent companies, subsidiaries, suppliers, dealerships and related or affiliated companies, and each of their respective officers, directors, employees, partners, agents, representatives, attorneys, insurers, successors and assigns, from any and all claims that were or could have been pled as part of the litigation under the facts alleged therein.
+Upon final approval of this settlement, each Class Member released and discharged MFTA and its current and former parent companies, subsidiaries, suppliers, dealerships and related or affiliated companies, and each of their respective officers, directors, employees, partners, agents, representatives, attorneys, insurers, successors and assigns, from any and all claims that were or could have been pled as part of the litigation under the facts alleged therein.
 Excluded from this release are any claims for personal injury or wrongful death.

 For more information about the release, please refer to Section 4 of the Settlement Agreement (available at the Case Documents link above).Top